KrisAirdancer/Algorithms-Practice/algs-project-log.md

 # Project Log

+**May 1, 2023**
+- Complete4d LeetCode 567: Permutation in String.
+  - Did this one without looking at any solutions.
+  - However, while my solution is running in optimal time (BCR), it does include a poorly formatted loop that does not correctly check all conditions.
+This required the addition of an explicit check after the loop that would be unnecessary if the loop was implemented correctly.

 **April 30, 2023**
 - Completed LeetCode 424: Longest Repeating Character Replacement
   - Had to watch the NeetCode solution and implement a version of his solution to get it to work.